tomsun/gittail/README.md

 Git is required for local repo support.

-The bundled Growl bindings require Growl 2.
-For compatibility with older versions of Growl, try installing these bindings https://code.google.com/p/growl/source/browse/Bindings/python?name=maintenance-1.2
+The gntp submodule requires Growl 2.
+The Growl team appears to only distribute Growl 2 builds via Apple's App Store.

+If you need compatibility with 1.x builds of Growl, which are currently distributed via Google Code and linked to on growl.info's download page, try installing these bindings: https://code.google.com/p/growl/source/browse/Bindings/python?name=maintenance-1.2 GitTail will prefer the older bindings if they exist in the path.
+A downside with the older bindings is that they appear not to support url callbacks.

 ### Linux